-It is only a lack of knowledge - and Jersey's own cloak of secrecy that has been drawn over the consequences of these provisions - that has prevented this legislation being reviewed in this way.
-It is high time, however, that it is: Jersey's trusts and those of the many other jurisdictions that allow similar arrangements are mere shams used for the purpose of the evasion of tax and other regulatory requirements and as the correspondence quoted shows, those running these administrations appear to know this is true.
-Those trying to tackle the tax haven problem should also be aware of this fact.
+It is only a lack of knowledge, and Jersey's own cloak of secrecy that has been drawn over the consequences of these provisions that has not stopped this legislation being reviewed in this way.
+It is time that it is: Jersey's trusts and those of the many other jurisdictions that allow similar arrangements are but shams used for the purpose of the evasion of tax and other regulatory requirements and as the correspondence quoted shows, those running these administrations appear to know this is true.
+Those pursuing these places should also be aware of this fact.